-3. Based on the description above, and using the examples of Card and Location (and the struct you wrote for last week's lab), define a struct called Weather that is capable of holding all the data on each line of our data file.
+3. Based on the description above, and using the examples of FullName and GroceryItem and Location (and the struct you wrote for last week's lab), define a struct called Weather that is capable of holding all the data on each line of our data file.
 This definition should go in a file Weather.h (which will also be where the related function headers will eventually go).

-- 4. In a file called run_weather_stats.cpp, make sure to #include the file you just created, and then define a main that can read in all the pieces from one line and make a Weather value that bundles them up.
-(This struct will have seven fields, bigger than we've seen before.)
-(Look at the files in /home/shared/160/0409/ to see what we defined in class, for a pattern to follow.) - 5.
+- 4. Create a file test\Weather.u, make a test suite with only (for now) a fixture section, and in that section make at least two examples of Weather objects, and one vector that contains those two Weather objects. - 5.
+Compile it!
+With just the .h and the fixture in the .u there is enough to compile.
+No tests to run yet, but you can verify if your syntax is correct. - 6.
+Create a file called run\weather\stats.cpp that contains a main function, making sure to #include the .h file you just created.
+Compile it to check your syntax. - 7.
+In that main, read in all the pieces from one line and make a Weather value that bundles them up.
+(There are seven pieces on the line, all of them integers.)
+(Look at the files in /home/shared/160/1106-10/ or .../1106-11/ to see what we defined in class, for a pattern to follow.) - 8.
 Verify that it compiles.
-Have you started a readme yet to put the compiling and testing commands into?
-You should start a readme to put the compiling and testing commands into. - 6.
-Wrap that in a loop, as we did in class Monday, that keeps reading until we run out of input, and builds a vector of Weather objects. - 7.
-Add a function header to Weather.h that will determine whether the temperature in a given vector of weather values ever dipped below 55 degrees. - 8.
-Create a file Weather.cpp with a stub for the function you designed in the previous step. - 9.
-Create a file test_Weather.u and write tests for the function you've designed.
-Note that the vectors you use for your test cases only need to have a handful of values to effectively test the function, but they should be valid and plausible weather values. - 10.
-Go back to the run_weather_stats.cpp file and after the vector of weather values is read in, have it print the result of a call to the function you've been writing.
-(Note that cout prints bool values as 1 and 0 by default, which is fine by me if it doesn't bother you.) - 11.
+Have you started a readme yet to put the compiling and testing and running commands into?
+You should start a readme to put the compiling and testing and running commands into. - 9.
+Still in main, wrap that in a loop, as we did in class Wednesday, that keeps reading until we run out of input, and builds a vector of Weather objects. - 10.
+Add a function header to Weather.h for a function named everBelow55 that will determine whether the temperature in a given vector of weather values ever dipped below 55 degrees. - 11.
+Create a file Weather.cpp with a stub for the function you designed in the previous step. - 12.
+Go back to the file test\Weather.u and add a tests section to your suite, with tests for the everBelow55 function.
+Use the vector that you already put in the fixture, and add another vector so that you can more thoroughly test the function.

+- 13. Compile again-note that your compile line will need to include both the .u file and the newly made Weather.cpp, or you'll get a linker error.
+(Don't forget to update the readme!)
+Remember that it's ok that the tests are failing now (and if they're not, they're broken tests, and you should resolve that). - 14.
+Go back to the run\weather\stats.cpp file and after the vector of weather values is read in, have it print the result of a call to the function you've been writing.
+(Note that cout prints bool values as 1 and 0 by default, which is fine by me if it doesn't bother you.) - 15.
 Finish writing the function.